GISMentors/osgeo-101/organisation/membership.rst

 Membership howtos
 =================

-Howto become a Member
+How to become a Member
 ---------------------
 It's described `in the Wiki
 <https://wiki.osgeo.org/wiki/Category:OSGeo_Member>`_

 1. `Request OSGeo Wiki Account <https://wiki.osgeo.org/wiki/Special:RequestAccount>`_
-   if you do not have already.
+   if you have not already.
-2. Go to `Create or edit <https://wiki.osgeo.org/wiki/Form:OSGeo_Member>`_ membership page
+2. Go to `Create or edit <https://wiki.osgeo.org/wiki/Form:OSGeo_Member>`_ membership page.
-3. Enter your user page, e.g. `user:jachym <https://wiki.osgeo.org/wiki/User:Jachym>`_
+3. Enter your user page, e.g. `user:jachym <https://wiki.osgeo.org/wiki/User:Jachym>`_.
-4. Fill the details in the form
+4. Fill the details in the form.
 5. Save and done - you will appear in the `user map <https://wiki.osgeo.org/wiki/Category:OSGeo_Member>`_ as well as in the `list of members <https://wiki.osgeo.org/wiki/Special:Ask/-5B-5BCategory:OSGeo-20Member-5D-5D/-3FName/-3FAddress/-3FCountry/-3FState/-3FCity/-3FCoordinate/-3FLocalChapter/-3FEmail/-3FWebsite/format%3Dbroadtable/searchlabel%3DClick-20here-20for-20a-20tabular-20overview/offset%3D0>`_.

-From now on, you are recognized as official OSGeo Member.
+From now on, you are recognised as official OSGeo Member.

 OSGeo currently has 1219 members (summer 2019)

-Howto become Charter Member
+How to become Charter Member
 ---------------------------

-You can become Charter Member by
+You can become Charter Member by:

-1. You have to be nominated by other Charter Member
+1. First being nominated by another Charter Member
 2. You are then confirmed by the annual Charter Member election (usually before FOSS4G) See https://wiki.osgeo.org/wiki/Category:Elections